-I’m really excited about this brilliant collection of science experiments for teens!
-My eldest son is 14, so I’ve tried to choose activities that I know he has enjoyed recently and some to challenge even older children as well!
+I'm really excited about this brilliant collection of science experiments for teens!
+My eldest son is 14, so I've tried to choose activities that I know he has enjoyed recently and some that challenge even older children!

 Science projects for teens using technology